The ABCs of Creating the LGBTQ-Friendly Classroom

 - Join the Gay, Lesbian, Straight Educators Network (GLSEN.org).

-If you’d like to know more, I invite you to attend the 2016 NAfME National In-Service Conference in Grapevine, TX, where I will present “The ABC’s of Creating the LGBTQ-Friendly Classroom” on November 10th at 1:30pm.
+If you’d like to know more, I invite you to attend the 2016 NAfME National In-Service Conference in Dallas, TX, where I will present “The ABC’s of Creating the LGBTQ-Friendly Classroom” on November 10th at 1:30pm.
 During that session, I’ll share more about what teachers need to know regarding their students’ sexual and gender identities.
 Together, we’ll discuss how to handle several LGBTQ-related classroom scenarios.
 Finally, I’ll unveil the remaining 16 best practices for creating a welcoming and inclusive classroom for all.
-I look forward to seeing you in Grapevine!
+I look forward to seeing you in Dallas!

 About the Author: